 SBI Public Provident Fund Extension

-SBI allows its PPF account holders to extend their account tenure subsequent to maturity after completion of 15 years from the date of account opening.
-The following are some key facts to consider regarding extension of SBI PPF account:
+SBI allows its PPF account holders to extend their account tenure subsequent to maturity after the completion of 15 years from the date of account opening.
+The following are some key facts to consider regarding the extension of the SBI PPF account:

-- PPF extension application using PPF Form H needs to be submitted with the bank within 1 year of account maturity.
+● PPF extension application using PPF Form – 4 needs to be submitted to the bank within 1 year of account maturity

 - It is important to have a nominee to your SBI Public Provident Fund account.
 You can change/add nominees at a later date too.